 - Update Remote Assistance: Allows administrators to modify the TeamViewer connector settings

 - Request Remote Assistance: Allows administrators to start a new remote assistance session for any user.
-Any Intune role within a scope does not limit users with this role.
-Also, user or device groups assigned an Intune role within a scope can also request remote assistance.
+Any Intune role within a scope does not limit users to this role.
+Also, users or device groups assigned an Intune role within a scope can also request remote assistance.